-Let's see how to set up environment variables in a Windows Operating System in order to execute your first Java program.
+Let us see how to set up the environment variables in a Windows Operating System, in order to execute your first Java program.

 Open the folder where the Java Development Kit(JDK) is installed in your system.